nklabs/libnklabs/doc/nk_pjson.md

 But it can also be used to write JSON to any nkoutfile_t.

 Currently, only one target nkoutfile_t can be written to at a time.

+nk_pjson_config.h contains NK_JSON_STACK_SIZE, which sets the maximum object or array depth of the produced JSON.

 Example use: